BROKEN TOP CASCADES (CENTRAL) | OREGON | UNITED STATES

 Broken Top offers some of great steep lines on faces, bowls, and couloirs.
 The Southern Shield is a big exposed face.
 The glacier cirque of the eastern flanks offer couloirs and the western side has some more great steep faces.
 Skiing on Broken Top requires a five mile snowmobile ride to the wilderness boundary and offers some of the better skiing in central Oregon.

-Current Weather in Sisters, OR Fair 43°F
+Current Weather in Sisters, OR Mostly Cloudy 51°F

 Weather courtsey of Yahoo

 Powderjunky: April 14, 2012 Uphill: 2,000 ft. | Downhill: 2,000 ft.
 Fun day, needed less wind though. good peeps.
 Firm snow on all but super sunny wind protected aspects...[view]

 Pnwpow1984: February 7, 2012 Uphill: 1,750 ft. | Downhill: 1,750 ft.
 Hard and somewhat icy..Still found some good pockets out there.
 Clouds rolled in and flatened the light up top....[view]

 Powderjunky: December 3, 2011 Uphill: 2,300 ft. | Downhill: 2,300 ft.
 Best snow in the cascades, which aint sayin much these days.
 But a fun line with good peeps.
 Still a little bare on the way back around broken top.
 Windy as crap but protected in the ramp....[view]

 Powderjunky: November 26, 2011 Uphill: 2,000 ft. | Downhill: 2,000 ft.
 Clouds rolled out laying blue skies for the rest of the day.
 Super duper warm, sweating more than usual, snow felt more like spring pow than november pow.South facing couloirs in the crater still need...[view]